simslabs/home/index.md

 # SIMS Lab

 ## About
-**Smart Infrastructure Management Systems (SIMS)** is a research lab providing state-of-the-art solutions for sustainable management of infrastructure assets. **SIMS** lab is one of the leading research labs in Hong Kong, partnering with industry and academia to solve the world's most complex challenges in infrastructure management to help build a sustainable future.
+**Smart Infrastructure Management Systems (SIMS)** is a research lab providing state-of-the-art solutions for the sustainable management of infrastructure assets. **SIMS** lab is one of the leading research labs in Hong Kong, partnering with industry and academia to solve the world's most complex challenges in infrastructure management to help build a sustainable future.